Uttara Kannada

-Uttara Kannada is a district in the Indian state of Karnataka.
-It is a major coastal district of Karnataka, and is the third largest district in Karnataka.
-It is bordered by the state of Goa and Belagavi districts to the north, Dharwad District and Haveri District to the east, Shivamogga District, and Udupi District to the south, and the Arabian Sea to the west.

-Karwar is the district headquarters, Kumta & Sirsi are the major commercial centers in the district.
+Uttara Kannada is the fifth largest district in the Indian state of Karnataka, It is bordered by the state of Goa and Belagavi districts to the north, Dharwad District and Haveri District to the east, Shivamogga District, and Udupi District to the south, and the Laccadive Sea to the west.
+Karwar is the district headquarters, and Sirsi is the major commercial center in the district.

-The district's agroclimatic divisions include the coastal plain (consisting of Karwar, Ankola, Kumta, Honnavar and Bhatkal taluks) and Malenadu (consisting of Sirsi, Siddapur, Yellapur, Haliyal, Joida, and Mundgod taluks).
+The district's agroclimatic divisions include the coastal plain consisting of Karwar, Ankola, Kumta, Honnavar, Bhatkal taluks and Malenadu consisting of Sirsi, Siddapur, Yellapur, Haliyal, Dandeli, Joida, Mundgod taluks.

 History

-The first known dynasty from Uttar Kannada District are Chutus of Banavasi.
+The first known dynasty from Uttara Kannada District are Chutus of Banavasi.
 Uttara Kannada was the home of the Kadamba kingdom from the 350 to 525.
 They ruled from Banavasi.
 After the subjugation of the Kadambas by the Chalukyas, the district came under successive rule of empires like Chalukyas, Rashtrakutas, Hoysalas and Vijayanagar empire.
 Moroccan traveler Ibn Battuta is said to have stayed for a time in the district under the protection of Nawayath Sultan Jamal Al-Din at Hunnur.
-This place is presently known as Hosapattana and is located in the town of Honnavar.
+This place is presently known as Hosapatna and is located in the town of Honnavar.
 Ruins of an old mosque and its minaret can still be seen in the village.
 The district came under the rule of Maratha Empire in the 1750s and later part of Mysore Kingdom, who ceded it to the British at the conclusion of the Fourth Mysore War in 1799.
 It was initially part of Kanara district in Madras Presidency.
 The district was divided to North and South Kanara districts in 1859.
 The British finally transferred Uttara Kannada district to Bombay Presidency in 1862.

 After India's independence in 1947, Bombay Presidency was reconstituted as Bombay State.
 In 1956, the southern portion of Bombay State was added to Mysore State, which was renamed Karnataka in 1972.

 Significant and picturesque, the Sadashivgad fort of historical importance is now a tourist destination located by the Kali river bridge, which has been built at the confluence of the river and the Arabian Sea.
 The renowned Bengali poet and Nobel laureate Rabindranath Tagore, who visited Uttara Kannada in 1882, dedicated an entire chapter of his memoirs to this town.
 The 22-year-old Rabindranath Tagore stayed with his brother, Satyendranath Tagore, who was the district judge in Uttara Kannada.
 There is a substantial amount of Chardo families in this area as they had migrated due to the persecution of the Portuguese in Goa.